Report on FBI brings the 2016 campaign roaring back

 Instead, it seized on the sections of the report that played into his conspiracy theories about a plot against him, charges quickly picked up by cheerleaders in Congress and conservative media.

-Sanders' reaction was rooted in one reason why the reverberations of the 2016 election may never die.
-Her implicit argument is that any suggestion of presidential wrongdoing in 2016 is invalid since there is institutional bias against Trump.
+The President's reaction epitomized why the reverberations of the 2016 election may never die.
+His implicit argument is that any suggestion of presidential wrongdoing in 2016 is invalid since there is institutional bias against Trump.

 The administration also invoked dark suggestions that shady forces are maneuvering against the President to explain away a damaging new lawsuit against him.